APGorobets/zafira/docs/client_setup.md

   <img src="../img/access_token.png">
 </p>

 Zafira uses stateless authentication using [JWT](https://en.wikipedia.org/wiki/JSON_Web_Token) technology.
-In general clients stores refresh token that is used to generate access token with 5-hours expiration term.
+In general, the client stores a refresh token which is used to generate an access token with 5-hours expiration term.
 ```
 POST /api/auth/refresh
 {